sagemath/trac_to_gh/Issue 7510.md

 # Issue 7510: Primes is missing is_finite.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7510

 Original creator: hivert